Deola Sagoe

 Deola Sagoe is an haute couture fashion designer from Ondo State, Nigeria.
 She won both the Best Costume Designer at the 2015 Africa Magic Viewers Choice Awards and Achievement in Costume Design at the 11th Africa Movie Academy Awards as the costume designer for the film October 1.

 Early life and education

 Adeola Sagoe (née Ade-Ojo) was born in August 1966 as the first child of Chief Micheal Ade-Ojo, founder of Elizade University and his first wife, Mrs. Elizabeth Wuraola Ade-Ojo.
+She is Yoruba.
 Her parents are originally from the town of Ilara-Mokin, Ondo State.